-How a simple job at a production facility revealed a "Carrot Holocaust" and inspired Chrissi Pepper to speak for those who cannot speak for themselves.
+How a simple job at a production facility revealed a "Carrot Holocaust" and inspired Chrissi Pepper, Sophie King, and others to speak for those who cannot speak for themselves.

 Our story begins in what the industry calls a "carrot farm," but what founder Chrissi Pepper recognized as a site of systemic oppression.
 Working as a sorter, she watched thousands of carrots pass by on a conveyor belt, many destined for the trash simply for being "different."
 Chrissi said,